 If you have any other old electronics kicking around such as tablets and kindles, then sites such as MusicMagpie will pay you for them.

 Again, make sure you clear any data off them before you send them off.

 Sell your old coins

 A niche way to make cash for travels is to flog your old gold, silver or coins.
-If you have any old coins kicking around then you can sell them to Golden Eagle coins to make money for travel.
+If you have any old coins kicking around then you can sell them to sites such as Golden Eagle coins to make money for travel.

 They buy a range of precious metal coins including gold, silver and platinum coins.

 On their website, they list the ‘Buy Price’ (the price they buy the item for) and then the ‘Sell Price’ (the price they sell the item for).
 Which makes things clear and understandable.